LCEC has DECREASED the Power Cost Adjustment for a second time beginning August 1, 2023, based on forecasted fuel costs and cost recovery.

 LCEC is a proud member of Touchstone Energy Cooperative.

 Customers are encouraged to use our online forms to obtain essential information and submit applications for new construction.
-Forms are available in PDF or Word format.
-Please click here if you need to download Adobe Reader.

 Learn about fees and charges associated with new service installations by clicking here.

 For basic information and frequently asked questions about extensions or

 upgrades of LCEC electrical facilities, click here.

 Due to global supply chain issues and Hurricane Ian, new service requests may be delayed.
 Disruptions in raw materials and equipment supplies are currently impacting the ability to provide some services.
 As a result of Hurricane Ian, a backlog for new service connections may cause longer than usual scheduling delays.

 Impacted customers will be notified if their service request will be delayed.

 Suppliers are unable to provide exact delivery dates for inventory and LCEC will not have the ability to predict when inventory levels will reach normal levels.
 Supply chain challenges are expected to extend through 2023.
 New construction delays of 4 to 6 weeks are expected to last through early 2023.